 Machine Learning for Practical Quantum Error Mitigation

-We've been working on how to get the most out of a quantum computer through machine learning in and excited to share it now:
+Published in Nature Machine Intelligence today, we've been working on how to get the most out of a quantum computer using machine learning.
+Excited to share it!

 "Machine Learning for Practical Quantum Error Mitigation"